Unsung movie cars: Porsche 964 (and Cobra) from Bad Boys

 The 964’s shining return comes at the crescendo of the movie, in a fairly unique pairing with a Shelby Cobra 427.
 And, not to spoil the ending or anything, but the Cobra is delivered post-haste into a concrete barrier after losing a staggered-start drag race.
 Now, a bit of an argument rose at the time over whether a Porsche 964 Turbo could ever catch a Shelby Cobra.
 Well, on a long enough road and with enough distance, it’s an unequivocal yes.
 The top speed of a Cobra?
 About 165mph.
 The 964 Turbo smashes the 180mph barrier.
 And they’re out on a massive airfield.
 Also, IT’S A MOVIE.

-In terms of actually explaining why a mint Shelby Cobra 427 is ready and waiting for the final chase scene, Bad Boys offers up a quick throwaway line, the gist of which is that Fouchet fell in love with the Cobra at some point during his drug-selling adventures, decided to buy it and take it home to le France.
-And then, after some bullets are exchanged between goodies and baddies and a frankly excessive amount of slow motion occurs, the Cobra gets its moment in the sun, absconding from a hail of lead and action-move wit and roaring out onto the airfield.
+In terms of actually explaining why a mint Shelby Cobra 427 is ready and waiting for the final chase scene, Bad Boys offers up a quick throwaway line, the gist of which is that a drug dealer fell in love with the Cobra at some point during his drug-selling adventures, decided to buy it and take it home to his non-specific Central American abode.
+And then, after some bullets are exchanged between goodies and baddies and a frankly excessive amount of slow motion occurs, the Cobra gets its moment in the sun, absconding from a hail of lead and action-movie wit and roaring out onto the airfield.